brokenpip3/lotb/README.md

   apikey = "your_api_key" # can be also set as env var: LOTB_PLUGINS_LLM_APIKEY
-  friendlyname = "Dino" # optional: set a friendly name to trigger the plugin without /llm command maxhistory = 3 # optional: number of messages to keep in history, default 3 assistant_mode = false # optional: enable MCP tool/resource capabilities, default false
+  friendlyname = "Dino" # optional: set a friendly name to trigger the plugin without /llm command maxhistory = 3 # optional: number of messages to keep in history, default 3 assistant = false # optional: enable MCP tool/resource capabilities, default false

-  # Only used when assistant_mode = true
+  # Only used when assistant = true
   [[plugins.llm.mcpservers]]
   name = "task"
   url = "http://localhost:8125"